 TWU core and basic requirements include a general core of diverse courses for a teaching career (40 sem. hrs. at the elementary level and 37 sem. hrs. at the secondary level.
-Academic specialization(s) are in one (minimum 24 sem. hrs.) or two teachable subjects (minimum of 48 sem. hrs.), depending on specialization..
+Academic specialization(s) are in two teachable subjects (minimum of 48 sem. hrs.), depending on specialization..

-This includes general courses such as introduction to teaching and learning, social issues in education, curriculum planning, special education, indigenous education and classroom management.
-You normally also have four semesters of classroom experiences for half a day a week.
+This includes general courses such as introduction to teaching and learning, social issues in education, curriculum planning, special education, Indigenous education, and classroom management.
+You normally also have four semesters of classroom experiences for 25 sem. hrs / semester.

 This year consists of a long practica interspersed with seminars and workshops, as well as courses in how to teach math, social studies, science, and language arts, and how to assess students.